 - Confirmation bias: The rise of social media has resulted in increasing confirmation bias; that is, a tendency to seek out information that confirms our existing beliefs.
 Individuals may choose to ignore information that goes against their beliefs, especially when dealing with complex issues like mental health.

-This Lynn PR paper not only discusses the unique challenges and barriers preventing people in need connecting with relevant mental health and wellbeing services during the pandemic, but also looks at successful options and strategies for overcoming barriers.
+This Lynn paper not only discusses the unique challenges and barriers preventing people in need connecting with relevant mental health and wellbeing services during the pandemic, but also looks at successful options and strategies for overcoming barriers.

 You can access the full COVID-19 and Mental Health briefing paper here: https://lynn.global/mental-health-briefing-paper/